Orders of magnitude reduction in the computational overhead for quantum many-body problems on quantum computers via an exact transcorrelated method: Acknowledgements

 \section{Acknowledgements}

 I.O.S and I.T. gratefully acknowledge the financial support from the Swiss National Science Foundation (SNF) through the grant No. 200021-179312.
 W.D., H.L. and A.A. gratefully acknowledge financial support from the Max Planck society.
 We thank Jürg Hutter, Julien Gacon, Christa Zoufal, Max Rossmanek, Guglielmo Mazzola and Daniel Miller for fruitful discussions.
 IBM, the IBM logo, and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
-The current list of IBM trademarks is available at {\url{https://www.ibm.com/legal/copytrade}}
+The current list of IBM trademarks is available at {\url{https://www.ibm.com/legal/copytrade}} Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or REA.
+Neither the European Union nor the granting authority can be held responsible for them.
+W.D. acknowledges funding from the Horizon Europe research and innovation program of the European Union under the Marie Sk{\l}odowska-Curie grant agreement no.\ 101062864.